 After dining on crabs, lobsters, mussels, or clams, bag up your remnants and dispose of them in the trash.
 Even seafood that has been locally harvested can have invasive species attached to the shells.
 As detailed by Woods Hole Oceanographic Institution, the clam industry in Massachusetts has been hit by QPX (Quahog Parasite Unknown), and there is no telling what other parasites, known or unknown, may be lurking on your leftovers.

 If you have an aquarium or water garden, never dispose of any plants or aquatic life by releasing them into the ocean, a lake, or a pond.
 Unfortunately, many invasive species have been sold in pet and garden supply stores.
 They are often hardy, which makes them desirable for these artificial systems—but when released into their non-native territory, they can take over.
 If you have unwanted plants or fish and can't give them away to an institution or another person who could take care of them, contact the store you originally purchased them from to see if they will take them back.
 Otherwise, as harsh as this may sound, the best thing to do is bag them, freeze them, and throw them in the trash.
-See the Massachusetts Bays Program's Protect Your Pets/Preserve the Environment file size 1MB flyer or the Habitattitude website, a national initiative developed by the Aquatic Nuisance Species Task Force and its partner organizations, for more information.
+See the Massachusetts Bays National Estuary Program's Protect Your Pets/Preserve the Environment flyer file size 1MB or the Habitattitude website, a national initiative developed by the Aquatic Nuisance Species Task Force and its partner organizations, for more information.